 - Seek feedback from patients and families to help determine causes.

 - Notify the patient and family of findings and steps for preventing further incidents.

 - Offer support to the medical personnel involved in the event.

 - Conduct an annual performance and compliance review.

 Leah Binder, president of the Leapfrog Group, says that never events should be prevented; if one does occur, hospitals should adopt “the most humane and ethical approach.”

 However, that’s not the current state of things.
 Roughly 20% of U.S. hospitals do not specifically address “never events” as part of their policies.
 Compliance rates seem to vary from state to state, with the states in the Southeast and Midwest being the least compliant.

 If you or a family member suffered a never event during your medical care, we know what you’re going through.
-At Norton & Norton, P.C., we’ve handled many medical malpractice lawsuits that involved never events.
+At Norton & Spencer, P.C., we’ve handled many medical malpractice lawsuits that involved never events.
 For a free consultation with a Kansas City never event attorney, please call us at (816) 607-4750.